datajerk/apple3rtr/README.md

 # Introduction

-Apple /// Ready-to-Run is a bundle of support files, docs, and scripts for MESS Apple /// emulation (<http://www.mess.org/>).
+Apple /// Ready-to-Run is a bundle of support files, docs, and scripts for MAME Apple /// emulation (<https://www.mamedev.org/>).
 Included is an HDD image with many popular Apple /// titles (source: <http://apple3.org>) preinstalled so that you can get started with your own virtual Apple /// as quickly as possible.

 ## Version